 1. Less Stuff!
 More Space! //

-This one is the most obvious answer I can give, but it is the first benefit you will notice when transitioning to a minimalist lifestyle.
+This one is the most obvious answer I can give you about the benefits to becoming a minimalist, but it is the first benefit you will notice when transitioning to a minimalist lifestyle.
 When you can comb through everything to see what you want or discard, you are able to see how much excess you have in your home.

 As you declutter, you are physically moving things out of your home, creating more space, and allowing your home to breathe.